Razichennouf/Sandboxify/README.md

 sandboxing using secomp

+using namespace

+using cgroups

 Sandbox Processes With Systemd

 Step 0: This package provides a simple way to enable basic seccomp system call filtering in any application (even proprietary one) via environment variables.
 It is very similar to
 Step 1: Network Segmentation
+  Identify the network segments: Determine the logical divisions you want to create within your virtual machine network.
+For example, you can have separate segments for production, testing, and experimental purposes.
 Configure the virtual machine to use a separate network segment.

 Step 2: Use a VPN